manitejak/library_management/README.md

 📋 Library Management System (LMS) – Flask REST API

-Its a flask based application in rest apis for managing books,users and borrow history with user access limited to librarian and users based on resgitration and login based.
-It also has JWT based authentication for accessing all the apis based on login and providing the bearer token in authorization.
+Its a flask based application in scalable rest api for managing books,users and borrow history with user access limited to librarian and users based on resgitration and login based and librarian has books management previlage but users can search books details.
+It also has JWT based authentication for accessing all the apis based on login and providing the bearer token in authorization for enhanced security functionality

 Features